Student Rights & Services Guidelines

 - The posting appears on a list maintained by the Internet Crime Complaint Center

-Students who believe an employer has misrepresented themselves or their organization, violated non-discrimination or harassment laws or policies, posted an illegally/unethically structured position, or generally not complied with Career Center employer services policies should contact the Career Center at email@example.com to initiate an investigation.
-The CSU system also provides a complaint process for instances of discrimination and harrassment.
+Students who believe an employer has misrepresented themselves or their organization, violated non-discrimination or harassment laws, posted an illegally/unethically structured position, or generally not complied with Career Center employer policies should contact the Career Center at firstname.lastname@example.org to initiate an investigation.

 The Federal Trade Commission (FTC) has given the following instructions to individuals who have responded to fraudulent postings: